The highlights:

 Sex on your period: Can you have sex with a menstrual disc?

-A menstrual disc doesn’t block the vaginal canal.
+A period disc doesn’t block the vaginal canal.
 This makes it possible to have mess-free, penetrative period sex while wearing one.
 It’s unlikely that either you or your partner will feel the disc, thanks to its positioning in the vaginal fornix.

 The same is not true for a menstrual cup.
-Because menstrual cups sit inside the vaginal canal, they block anything else from entering.
-Therefore, you’ll need to remove your menstrual cup before having penetrative sex.
+Because cups sit inside the vaginal canal, they block anything else from entering.
+Therefore, you’ll need to remove your cup before having penetrative sex.

 Non-penetrative sex is still on the table with either product!